6 Things to Prepare for Cyber Insurance, and Why They're Important

 Why is it important?

-This category involves all of the cybersecurity measures you have in place.
+cybersecurity posture"Implement measures to improve your cybersecurity posture, such as updating software and systems, implementing access controls, and providing employee training," Meador advises.
 Insurers are looking for organizations that actively participate in reducing their risks for cyber attacks.
-The more security measures you have in place, the better chances you have of getting coverage.
+The more security measures you have in place, the better your chances of getting coverage.

 Why is it important?